OpenEvalProject/evals/manuscripts/elife-43789/v1/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/43789/elife-43789-fig10-v1.jpg)

-**Figure 10.:** Alcmonavis poeschli.(A) and (B) Distal ends of metacarpals II and III and proximal phalanges of digits II and III in normal (A) and ultraviolet (B) light.
+**Figure 10.:** (A) and (B) Distal ends of metacarpals II and III and proximal phalanges of digits II and III in normal (A) and ultraviolet (B) light.
 (C) First phalanx of first digit in medial view.
 (D) Ungual phalanx of digit I in medial view under ultraviolet light.
 (E) Ungual phalanx of digit II in medial view under ultraviolet light.
 (F) Ungual phalanx of digit III in lateral view under ultraviolet light.
 Abbreviations as in Figure 2, and: ft, flexor tubercle; gr, groove; ks, keratinous sheath; lpf, lateropalmar flange; pl, proximal lip.
 Scale bars are 1 cm.

 Metacarpal III is slender and slightly shorter than metacarpal II.
 The bone is straight and closely appressed to metacarpal II over its entire length (Figure 8), as in most basal paravian theropods, but unlike the flexed third metacarpal with a well-developed spatium intermetacarpale in most modern birds and some basal avialans, such as Jeholornis (Zhou and Zhang, 2002; Zhou and Zhang, 2003b; Lefèvre et al., 2014).
 The proximal end is displaced distally by slightly more than 1 mm from the level of the proximal end of metacarpal I and II, as in oviraptorids (Longrich et al., 2010; Balanoff and Norell, 2012), dromaeosaurids (Lü and Brusatte, 2015), Archaeopteryx (Elzanowski, 2002; Mayr et al., 2007), confuciusornithids (e.g. Zhang et al., 2008), enantiornithines (e.g. Zhang et al., 2013), and more derived birds.
 The proximal end has a medially flared, rounded flange that overlaps the lateropalmar edge of metacarpal II and thus reaches a maximal transverse width of 4 mm (Figure 9).
 The flange disappears into the shaft some 4 mm from the proximal end, distal to which the shaft is 2.7 mm wide.
 The shaft remains of subequal width over most of its length, tapering only very slightly and reaching a minimal width of 2.4 mm some 5 mm from the distal end.
 Distally, the bone expands slightly again, mainly due to a rounded mediopalmar flange, to a maximal distal width of 2.9 mm.
 The distal articular surface is not ginglymoidal, but convex transversely, with a palmar depression between the slightly more massive lateral side of the articular surface and the mediopalmar flange (Figure 10A,B).

-## Digits
+#### Digits

 The hand of the new specimen shows the typical theropodan phalangeal formula of 2-3-4 (Figure 8), with digit II being by far the longest of the three digits, followed by the subequal digit I (65% of the length of digit II) and digit III (64% of the length of digit II).
 Considering isolated phalanges, phalanx I-1 is the longest manual phalanx, being only very slightly longer (28.5 mm) than phalanx II-2 (28 mm).